 Just as your car operates more efficiently with regular servicing, so too does your commercial heating and cooling system.
 In fact, the Australian Government notes a properly maintained system can cut its power consumption by up to 30 per cent.

-And there’s a couple of reasons for this.
-Regular scheduled maintenance ensures your system is free from grime and blockages, and that all components are operating smoothly.
-This means less energy is required to keep the system running, and heating and cooling is going to the areas intended without unnecessary restriction.
+And there are a couple of reasons for this.
+Regularly scheduled maintenance ensures your system is free from grime and blockages, and that all components are operating smoothly.
+This means less energy is required to keep the system running, and heating and cooling are going to the areas intended without unnecessary restriction.

 A longer lifespan

 When you have your HVAC system regularly serviced, tested and checked, you increase the lifespan of your equipment.
 For example, replacing an element of the system that shows early wear can stop it placing additional pressure on other areas of the HVAC machinery.

 Regular maintenance allows an air-conditioning technician to identify potential problems before they become catastrophic events.

 In the business or commercial environment, there’s nothing worse than having your air-conditioning shut down at the height of summer, or your cooling breakdown in the dead of winter.